temporalio/documentation/docs-src/tctl-next/modifiers/memo-file.md

   - tctl
 ---

-Pass a memo from a file, where each line follows the format key=value.
+Pass a memo from a file, where each line follows the format `key=value`.
-Use valid JSON formats for value
+Use valid JSON formats for values.